Overview

 My goal is to return to working with people with developmental disabilities.
 I want to focus on wellness in the hopes that I can contribute to being part of something powerful that brings laughter and smiles to those with whom I am working.
 This helps me to feel better about myself too.
 I want to continue to help people feel empowered and good about themselves despite their challenges.

+I need a new laptop because my old one got damaged and is no longer working efficiently and cannot be repaired.
 This is an essential tool for me especially during covid as I am high risk and cannot leave my home.
-I need to access health portals for telehealth for 14 different providers (including some who are 80 miles away in Boston); also for connecting to Seacoast Pathways, an essential support system; for grocery shopping; for support groups including cancer supports; wellness education programs; and to scan/send documents through email.
+I need a computer with accessibility features to access health portals for telehealth for 14 different providers (including some who are 80 miles away in Boston); also for connecting to Seacoast Pathways, an essential support system; for grocery shopping; for support groups including cancer supports; wellness education programs; and to scan/send documents through email.
 My husband also has severe medical needs so we frequently need to submit documentation and signatures expediently, and using the mail is inadequate.

 This need has been validated by Ann from Granite Pathways